esfx/esfx/docs-sources/overwrite/threading-manualresetevent.md

 ---
-uid: threading-manualresetevent
+uid: '@esfx/threading-manualresetevent!'
 ---

-Provides the @"threading-manualresetevent.ManualResetEvent" class, a threading primitive for use with Workers.
+Provides the @"@esfx/threading-manualresetevent!ManualResetEvent:class" class, a threading primitive for use with Workers.

 # Overview